2nd Battalion, 2nd Marines: Gulf War and the 1990s

 The 1980s were a decade of standard deployments to the four corners of the world.
 In December 1990, attached to 6th Marine Regiment, the unit deployed to southwest Asia for participation in Operation Desert Shield and Operation Desert Storm.
 The battalion returned from southwest Asia in April 1991.

-In May 1992, as part of Landing Force Sixth Fleet, 2nd Battalion supported Operation Provide Promise off the coast of the former republics of Yugoslavia.
-In August 1994, the battalion departed for the Caribbean and Haitian waters for Operation Support Democracy.
-2nd Battalion, 2nd Marines once again landed in Cap-Haitian on September 20, 1994.
+In May 1992, as part of Landing Force Sixth Fleet, 2d Battalion supported Operation Provide Promise off the coast of the former republics of Yugoslavia.
+In August 1994, the battalion departed for the Caribbean and Haitian waters for Operation Support Democracy of DaFont.
+2d Battalion, 2d Marines once again landed in Cap-Haitian on September 20, 1994.
 Participation in Operation Uphold Democracy lasted until October 1994.
 A squad from Echo Company engaged in a fire fight with the Haitian police/ military coup.
-Fourteen Marines led by Lt.
+Fourteen marines led by Lt.
 Polumbo where engaged and prevailed despite superior numbers and superior cover by the Haitians.
-One Navy interpreter was wounded, and several Haitians lost their lives.
+One Navy interpreter was wounded, and several Haitians died.

 In April 1996, 2/2 was attached to the 22nd Marine Expeditionary Unit and simultaneously reinforced an American embassy in Monrovia, Liberia, in support of Operation Assured Response and the American embassy in Bangui, Central African Republic, in support of Operation Quick Response.
 During February 1997, elements of the battalion conducted migrant operations in Guantanamo Bay, Cuba, in support of Operation Present Heaven.
 While attached to the 22nd Marine Expeditionary Unit in August 1998, elements of the battalion, participating in Operation Security Force, reinforced the American housing complex in Tirana, Albania, for 97 days.
 Upon return from deployment in December 1998, Echo Company was sent to Panama for security and contingency operations in support of USCINCSOUTH from March to May 1999.

 In January 2000, 2/2 was attached to the 26th Marine Expeditionary Unit for deployment in July.
 While deployed, the battalion participated in exercises in Tunisia, Turkey, and Croatia.